 Wireless energy monitor

-Good for small businesses, a wireless energy monitor shows you how much electricity you’re using, and which appliances, gadgets and lights use the most.
-Raised awareness will allow you to change your behaviour and thus achieve savings.
+Good for small businesses.
+This wireless energy monitor shows you how much electricity you’re using, and which appliances, gadgets and lights use the most.
+Raised awareness will allow you to change your behaviour and thus save money and energy.

 Automatic meter reading systems

-Good for larger businesses, automatic (half hourly) meter readings provide a cost-effective way to collect detailed energy data and ensure accurate billing.
+Good for larger businesses.
+Automatic (half hourly) meter readings are a cost-effective way to collect energy data and ensure accurate billing.
 Check with your energy supplier for further information.

 These are useful for businesses with distinct areas of energy consumption (e.g. kitchens, bedroom, public areas).
-Submeters measure selected areas to help you identify where savings can be made.
+Submeters measure selected areas to help you identify where you can make energy savings.

-An energy audit is a systematic review of how energy is used in your business.
-This can be done by you or a consultant and is especially useful for larger businesses.
+An energy audit is a systematic review of how your business uses energy.
+You can do it yourself or you could hire a consultant, which is especially useful for larger businesses.

-Start by doing a physical inspection of your building(s) and equipment to identify what uses energy (e.g. heating, lighting, refrigeration) and how energy usage is controlled (e.g. thermostats, timers, switches).
+Start by doing a physical inspection of your building(s) and equipment.
+Identify what uses energy (e.g. heating, lighting, refrigeration) and what controls them (e.g. thermostats, timers, switches).
 This can help identify waste and opportunities for savings.

 Things to Check:

-- Are there areas that are overheated or underheated?
+- Are there areas that are over or underheated?